Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 From there, cutting the power was easy for him, and a mere wire fence was no obstacle at all after that.

-The first Hunter---a Builder---blundered into them within a hundred yards of the shield boundary.
+The first Hunter - a Builder - blundered into them within a hundred yards of the shield boundary.
 Wilde’s team saw it coming a mile off and went to ground, laid a trap that it promptly stumbled into.

 Ferd landed on it from above like an angry boulder with hands.
 Killing a Hunter had to be done before they had a chance to signal alarm, and having a Ten’Gewek’s explosive quickness along with four literally rock-crushing hands turned out to be a big advantage in that regard.